lararosekelley/ur-wallet/README.md

 	You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-**END LICENSE**

-This extension is desgined to provide University of Rochester students with easy access to their Declining and URos balances.
-Get it from the Chrome Webstore today!